jwalke24/EsploraPulse/README.md

 ## Procedure

 ### Prepare the Pulse Sensor
-1. Follow the steps in the Pulse Sensor Getting Started PDF file located in the Repository in the Resources folder.
-This PDF will guide you through protecting the Pulse Sensor from moisture/oil and yourself from exposed electrical components on the Pulse Sensor.
+1. Follow the steps in the [Pulse Sensor Getting Started](https://github.com/jwalke24/EsploraPulse/blob/master/Resources/PulseSensorGettingStarted.pdf) guide starting at the "Preparing the Pulse Sensor" section.
+This file will guide you through protecting the Pulse Sensor from moisture/oil and yourself from exposed electrical components on the Pulse Sensor.
 2. You can use either the velcro finger strap or the earlobe clip setup for your Pulse Sensor.

+(This Getting Started guide is derived from the Getting Started Guide located on this [page](https://www.sparkfun.com/products/11574) under the documents section.
+I did not create the Guide.
+All rights belong to the original authors.)

 ### Connect the Pulse Sensor to the Arduino Esplora